tangledpuzzle/virtual-bookshelf/README.md

 # Usage #
 The site requires a MySQL database.
 Run the following command in a MySQL command prompt to initialize the database: `source ~/virtual-bookshelf/dev/init.sql`

-REST API documentation can be found at the root in `API_DOCUMENTATION.md` or in the wiki.
+REST API documentation can be found at the root in `API_DOCUMENTATION.md`.

 The three available HTTP POST requests require "Basic Auth" authentication.
 At the moment there is only one set of valid, hardcoded authentication: `admin` : `1234`.